 When spicy cravings happen, it could very well be linked with the Metal element.
 Metal is related to the lung and large intestine.
 These are important in respiration and elimination of waste from the body.
-If the body is dealing with a cold causing congestion, for example, spicy flavor will help to reduce the congestion and clear nasal passages to restore free breathing.
+If the body is dealing with cold-causing congestion, for example, the spicy flavor will help to reduce the congestion and clear nasal passages to restore free breathing.

 Healthier Alternative: If you find yourself putting hot sauce on everything, you may want to try cutting back or opt for foods that have less heat like ginger or garlic.